Information session in March TBA.

 The British Scholarships Committee will review preliminary applications and send back comments for summer revisions.

-2. Applications for nomination due early September.
+2. Applications for nomination due September 2.
 Applicants will be interviewed by the British Scholarship Committee and select nominees.
+To apply for nomination, submit the following as a single pdf:

-If you are selected as a nominee, it is at this point that you would begin your on-line application and secure your letters of recommendation.
+If you are selected as a nominee, it is at this point that you would secure your letters of recommendation.
 We suggest you let your recommenders know in advance of the pending request.

-Once nominated, final applications will be due by early October deadline.
+Once nominated, final applications will be due by October 1, 2014 deadline.

 The Mitchell reading committee will identify 20 finalists by early November.
 The finalists will be then notified by telephone and invited to Washington, DC, for the Selection Committee interviews.
 Unsuccessful applicants are informed during November by e-mail.